47 Years Ago: Iron Butterfly Stretch Out With ‘In-A-Gadda-Da-Vida’

-Over the last 45 years, Iron Butterfly’s ‘In-A-Gadda-Da-Vida‘ has become a comic punchline, a whipping boy for the overblown and pretentious aspects of rock and roll.
-But, strip away the years of abuse and you have a genuine rock classic.
+Over the years, Iron Butterfly’s most famous song, “In-A-Gadda-Da-Vida,” has become a comedic punchline, a whipping boy for the overblown and pretentious aspects of rock and roll.
+But, strip away the years of abuse and you have a genuine classic.

 Iron Butterfly grew out of the Los Angeles scene of the mid-’60s.
 Their sound blended the dramatic sense of the early Doors with the garage spirit of the Seeds and the Music Machine.
-Their first album, 1967′s ‘Heavy,’ was full of three minute nuggets that carried a hint of psychedelia and a shade of melancholy.
-The baritone vocals of Doug Ingle set them apart from much of their peers – besides Jim Morrison and the Music Machine’s Sean Bonniwell, there weren’t many others singing in that lower range.
+Iron Butterfly’s first album, 1967′s Heavy, was full of three-minute nuggets that carried a hint of psychedelia and a shade of melancholy.
+The baritone vocals of Doug Ingle set them apart from much of their peers – besides Jim Morrison and the Music Machine’s late frontman Sean Bonniwell, there weren’t many others singing in that lower range.

-‘Heavy’ scraped the bottom of the Top 100, but ultimately made no dent in the public ear.
-The band was having internal issues as well.
+Heavy scraped the bottom of the Top 100, but ultimately made no dent in the public ear.
+The band was having internal issues, as well.
 Band leader Ingle and drummer Ron Bushy regrouped with new members and forged ahead with album number two.
-Released in June of 1968, ‘In-A-Gadda-Da-Vida’ quickly became hot property.
-A severely edited version (2:53) of the title track hit radio, but only made it to No. 30.
-The long player format had overtaken the 45, as, perhaps not coincidentally, marijuana was overtaking alcohol as the drug of choice for rock fans.
-‘In-A-Gadda-Da-Vida’ was as good a soundtrack as any for the stoned-out youth of 1968.
+Released on June 14, 1968, In-A-Gadda-Da-Vida quickly became hot property, even as a severely edited version (2:53) of the title track went Top 40.

-The LP was a huge commercial success, quickly going gold (selling 500,000 copies) and over the years selling millions and millions more.
-Call it pretentious or overblown if you must, but it definitely captured a specific moment in the rock and roll culture, and still makes for great late night listening now and again.
+Iron Butterfly had found huge commercial success, as In-A-Gadda-Da-Vida quickly went gold and then – over the years – sold millions and millions more.
+Call it pretentious or overblown if you must, but this album captured a specific moment in the rock and roll culture.
+Even today, it still makes for great late night listening now and again.